 Let's Talk About Adapted Sports

 [Image Description: There is an outdoor miniature golf course with winding, curved paths made of green turf.
 There are many obstacles, sand traps, small hills, and rock gardens along the golf course.
 "Let's Talk About Adapted Sports" is in center-aligned bold white text in a dark green text box center-aligned at the top of the image.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
 The image of the golf course is overlapping a light blue Procreate elements water brush pattern as the background.]

 DISCLAIMER: All pictures that show people's faces in this blog post have been shared with permission from the individuals.